Gamesright

 • Affected people: Communication partners; users (e.g. website visitors, users of online services); interested parties; business and contractual partners.

-• Purposes of processing: Provision of contractual services and customer service; office and organizational procedures; contact requests and communication; reach measurement (e.g. access statistics, recognition of returning visitors); remarketing; conversion measurement (measurement of the effectiveness of marketing measures); marketing; profiles with user-related information (creation of user profiles).
+• Purposes of processing: Provision of contractual services and customer service; office and organizational procedures; contact requests and communication; reach measurement (e.g. access statistics, recognition of recurring visitors); remarketing; conversion measurement (measurement of the effectiveness of marketing measures); marketing; profiles with user-related information (creation of user profiles).

 • Legal basis: Legitimate interests (Art.
 6 Para.
 1 S. 1 lit. f.
 GDPR).